DamienUndefined/Gomeeki/README.md

 Gomeeki Mini Project
 =======

-The project is based on Symfony2.6 Framework
+The project is based on Symfony2.6 Framework.
 I could work with another framework such as CodeIgniter or Silex, lighter than Symfony but I'm more accustomed to Symfony development and the project will never be in production, so... :).

 For this project, I used Doctrine, with db generation from code (code first).